Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task

-However, even Gemini 2.5 Pro's goal entropy (M = 1.15 $\pm$ 0.05) -- as that of all other models -- was lower than humans' (M = 1.35 $\pm$ 0.02, U(223) = 3185, p $<$ 0.003) and differently distributed (D = 0.24, p = 0.019).
-Compared to humans, all models also showed a stronger tendency to choose the first potion listed (all $\chi^2$(5) $>$ 27.68, all p $<$ 0.001), indicating language biases that were irrelevant to learning and not present in humans.
-By contrast, people showed a tendency to iterate over goals in consistent patterns (Figure \ref{fig:example_goals}, M = 1.98 $\pm$ 0.18), which we did not detect in any of the models (all M = 0, all U(223) = 1175, all p $<$ 0.001) except for Gemini 2.5 Pro, where such tendencies were similarly distributed (D = 0.14, p = 0.4) but less prevalent (M = 1.56 $\pm$ 0.33, U(223) = 3805, p = 0.147).
+However, like most other models, even Gemini 2.5 Pro's goal entropy was lower and differently distributed than humans' (M = 1.67 $\pm$ 0.14; Tables \ref{tab:stats_descr_base_models}, \ref{tab:stats_human_vs_llm_base_models}).
+Compared to humans, most models also showed a stronger tendency to choose the first potion listed on the options menu, indicating biases that were irrelevant to learning and not present in human; the exceptions were GPT-5, which showed no bias, and Qwen3 32B, which preferred later options (Tables \ref{tab:stats_descr_base_models}, \ref{tab:stats_human_vs_llm_base_models}).
+By contrast, people showed a tendency to iterate over goals in consistent cycles (Figure \ref{fig:example_goals}, M = 1.98 $\pm$ 2.36), which we only detected in Gemini 2.5 Pro (Tables \ref{tab:stats_descr_base_models}, \ref{tab:stats_human_vs_llm_base_models}).
+Together, these results suggest that humans and LLMs differ significantly on several aspects of goal selection.
+Gemini 2.5 Pro showed some notable exceptions, suggesting that some human-like goal selection might emerge with more sophisticated training.